Python Error Tracking for Django, Flask, FastAPI

 Can I use Telebugs with any Python version?

-Telebugs is compatible with the versions supported by the official Sentry Python SDK.
-Most teams are on Python 3.8+ these days; check the Sentry docs for the exact matrix.
+Telebugs is compatible with the Python versions supported by the official Sentry Python SDK.
+Check the Sentry Python docs for the exact version matrix used by your application.

 Do I get the same context as Sentry?